Marnold212/CamLab-K64F/README.md

 ```

 ## Installing required packages for mbed-CLI 1
 mbed-cli has a number of dependencies which are required for various tasks such as compiling.
 One way to install these is to import either an example program or just mbed-os as described below.
 Within root directory of mbed-os/ there is a requirements.txt file so 'pip install (-U) -r requirements.txt' should work otherwise can install manually.
-When trying to compile a project it should lisst any missing packages, although this method may lead to issues with versions and dependencies.
+When trying to compile a project it should list any missing packages, although this method may lead to issues with versions and dependencies.

 ## Basic mbed-CLI Usage